Introduction To Industrial Automation

 Vacuum cups operate using the Bernoulli Principle for generating high-speed air flow to interact between the workpiece surface and the vacuum cup.
 This type of tooling is used a lot in food production and material handling systems where the products to be transported are smooth, flat and clean.
 Vacuum cup type grasping is dependent on getting a good seal to the surface of the part to be moved.

 Force torque sensors allow feedback to the robot in an otherwise rigid operation by detecting forces and torques that are applied on the robot tooling.
 As with the multi-axis ATI force torque sensor, the sensor can relay this information back to the robot so it can course correct and continue its motion.
-Some of the typical applications for this type of sensor are grinding, polishing, and assembly.
+Some of the typical industrial automation applications for this type of sensor are grinding, polishing, and assembly.
 Recent developments have opened up the sensors to be used in collaborative applications to help with advanced programming for teaching the robot or giving it human like touch while performing operations.

 Tool changers are used to easily adapt multiple tools to the end of a robot arm.
 They generally consist of two mating parts, a master and the tool, which are designed to lock together using manual or pneumatic mechanisms.
 Quick changers like Gimatic QC75 make it quick and efficient to change tooling for different operations without the need to manually unbolt and re-bolt the new tooling.
 There are many safety features built into the tool changer systems to ensure the load will not be lost in case of air pressure loss.